Description

 Learn more

-chmod +xadds the execute bit for all three groups (owner, group, and others).
-The equivalent numeric form ischmod 755(owner: rwx=7, group: r-x=5, others: r-x=5).
-You can inspect current permissions withls -l warm-- a file ready to run looks like-rwxr-xr-x, while a non-executable looks like-rw-r--r--.Security note: Adding execute permission to untrusted binaries carries real risk.
+chmod +xadds the execute bit for all three groups (owner, group, and others) without changing any other bits.
+A common alternative that also sets a fixed, safe permission set ischmod 755(owner: rwx=7, group: r-x=5, others: r-x=5), which additionally ensures group and others cannot write to the file.
+You can inspect current permissions withls -l warm- a file ready to run looks like-rwxr-xr-x, while a non-executable looks like-rw-r--r--.Security note: Adding execute permission to untrusted binaries carries real risk.
 In CTF environments this is expected, but in production systems, only run executables from trusted sources.
 The principle of least privilege suggests only granting execute permission when necessary, and only to the appropriate users.

 Learn more